Julia sat next to a harbourside

 As a result of my experiences, I now feel able to reach out and ask others for help when I need it, and I still help others as much as possible too.
 And to anyone else dealing with breast cancer, I would say don’t compare your experiences to anyone else’s.
 We are all different, we have different backgrounds and different circumstances.
 We have different diagnoses and different treatments.
 We have different bodies and respond to treatments differently.
 Cut yourself some slack and be kind to yourself and others.

-Asking for help isn't always easy, but we want to encourage people to reach out if they need it.
-Whether you have a current or previous diagnosis, or want to help someone who does, we have plenty of resources to support you.
+Asking for help isn't always easy, but you can reach out if you need it.
+Whether you have a current or previous diagnosis, we have plenty of resources to support you.

 Support for you